Statistical signatures of interstellar turbulence in dust polarization maps

-In terms of plasma beta, $\beta_{\rm th}\equiv\langle p/(b^2/8\pi)\rangle=\langle2c_{\rm s}^2/(\gamma v_A^2)\rangle=0.1$, our new model is similar to case A and shows lower than average values in the cold and warm phases, while in the thermally unstable gas $\beta_{\rm th}$ is slightly higher than average.
-In terms of turbulent plasma beta, $\beta_{\rm turb}\equiv\langle \rho u^2/(b^2/8\pi)\rangle=2\langle K/M\rangle=2.8$, the new model falls in between cases A and B of \cite{kritsuk..18}.
-(Here $K$ and $M$ are kinetic and magnetic energy densities, respectively.)
-Note that the cold phase shows extreme $\beta_{\rm turb}\approx60$ or $\langle K/M\rangle\approx30$, which implies strongly kinetically dominant regime.
+In terms of plasma beta, $\beta_{\rm th}\equiv\langle p/(b^2/8\pi)\rangle=\langle2c_{\rm s}^2/\gamma v_A^2\rangle=0.1$, our new model is similar to case \textsf{A} and shows lower than average values in the cold and warm phases, while in the thermally unstable gas $\beta_{\rm th}$ is slightly higher than average.
+In terms of turbulent plasma beta, $\beta_{\rm turb}\equiv\langle \rho u^2/(b^2/8\pi)\rangle=2\langle K/M\rangle=1.9$, the new model is also close to case \textsf{A} of Ref.~\cite{kritsuk..17}.
+(Here, $K$ and $M$ are kinetic and magnetic energy densities.)
+Note that the cold phase shows extreme $\beta_{\rm turb}\approx40$ or $\langle K/M\rangle\approx20$, which implies strongly kinetically dominant regime.
 The thermally unstable gas is weakly kinetically dominated, while the volume-filling warm phase is mildly magnetically dominated (see Table~\ref{equi}).
-Finally, the relative rms fluctuations of magnetic field strength are $\sim 2$, which places our new model right in between cases A and B. As expected, the fluctuations are larger in the cold gas due to enhanced compressibility.
-It is worth noting that the prediction of super-Alfv\'enic nature of turbulence in the cold/molecular phase made in Ref.~\cite{kritsuk..11} is now validated with our high resolution simulation.
+Finally, the relative rms fluctuations of magnetic field strength are $\sim 2$, which places our new model right in between cases \textsf{A} and \textsf{B}.
+As expected, the fluctuations are larger in the cold gas due to enhanced compressibility.
+It is worth noting that the prediction of super-Alfv\'enic nature of turbulence in the cold/molecular phase made in Ref.~\cite{kritsuk..11} is now validated with our high-resolution simulation.